BJB-Team/TechFind/README.md

 #### As a Poster

-> “As a job poster, I want to find the right candidates, so that I get the best people for the job.”
+> “As a future hirer, I want to find the right candidates, so that I get the best people for the job.”

 > "As a job poster, I can login with my email and password, so that I have a unique identification."

 > "As a job poster, I can login under my company profile, so that seekers can see which company I work for."

-> "As a job poster, I can add jobs to my company profile, so that I can show future prospects what jobs I am hiring for."
+> "As a company, I can add jobs to my company profile, so that I can show future prospects what jobs I am hiring for."

 ### **Application Architecture Diagram**